 The IAAO standard states that assessment ratios for each major class of property should be between 0.90 and 1.10.
-Data are available by land use classification for all counties except Columbia and Garfield, therefore, when separate data were available it is grouped by residential and nonresidential property.
-The median ratio was calculated for each class.
-On a statewide basis, the median ratio for residential property was 0.94 and the median ratio for nonresidential property was 0.95.
+Data are available by land use classification for all counties except Columbia and Garfield.
+When separate data were available it was grouped by residential and nonresidential property and a median ratio was calculated for each class property.
+On a statewide basis, the median ratio for residential property was 0.95 and the median ratio for nonresidential property was 0.95.

 The median ratios for residential and nonresidential property by county are listed on Chart 2 and Chart 3.
-The ratio for residential property ranges from a low of 0.84 in Whitman County to a high of 1.28 in Wahkiakum County.
-The median ratio for nonresidential property ranges from a low of 0.78 in Grant County to a high of 1.07 in Kittitas County.
+The ratio for residential property ranges from a low of 0.84 in Lincoln County to a high of 1.00 in Ferry and Mason Counties.
+The median ratio for nonresidential property ranges from a low of 0.79 in Lincoln County to a high of 1.09 in Ferry County.

-Seven counties have sample residential median ratios outside of the IAAO suggested standard of 0.90 to 1.10.
-The binomial test supports the hypothesis that the residential median ratio is outside the 0.90 to 1.10 range for Grant, Pierce, and Wahkiakum Counties.
-Chelan, Ferry, Lincoln, and Whitman counties have a residential median ratio outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio may be within the suggested range and therefore within the IAAO standards.
+Five counties have sample residential median ratios outside of the IAAO suggested standard of 0.90 to 1.10.
+The binomial test supports the hypothesis that the residential median ratio is outside the 0.90 to 1.10 range for Kittitas, Lincoln, Whatcom, and Whitman Counties.
+Chelan County had a residential median ratio outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true residential median ratio may be within the suggested range and therefore within the IAAO standards.

-Four counties have sample nonresidential median ratios outside the IAAO suggested standard of 0.90 to 1.10.
-The binomial test supports the hypothesis that the nonresidential median ratio is outside the 0.90 to 1.10 for Grant County.
-Lincoln, Skagit, and Whatcom counties have nonresidential median ratios outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true nonresidential median ratio may be within this range and therefore within the IAAO standards.
+Seven counties have sample nonresidential median ratios outside the IAAO suggested standard of 0.90 to 1.10.
+The binomial test supports the hypothesis that the nonresidential median ratio is outside the 0.90 to 1.10 for Franklin, Kittitas, Lincoln, Whatcom, Whitman, and Yakima Counties.
+Douglas County has a nonresidential median ratio outside the suggested range of 0.90 to 1.10, but the statistical test indicates there is some possibility (Prob > 5 percent) that the true nonresidential median ratio may be within this range and therefore within the IAAO standards.

-In summary, thirty-four counties satisfy the IAAO standard for the assessment level of residential property, three do not.
-Thirty-six counties satisfy the IAAO standard for the assessment level of nonresidential property, and one does not.
+In summary, thirty-three counties satisfy the IAAO standard for the assessment level of residential property and four do not.
+Thirty-one counties satisfy the IAAO standard for the assessment level of nonresidential property and six does not.